Here are 15 bits of bowhunting advice to think about before you get into the game.

 If you've been shooting from above and are getting confident, you need to make a pre-season trip to your stand sites and get a good idea of how far it is to the lanes you've cut.
 You've found your dominate eye, practiced with it, and now you need to use the right pin when your deer walks up.

-Memorize the distances of a few landmarks to help gauge other possible spots game animals could be.
+Memorize the distances of a few landmarks to help gauge other possible spots game animals could be and then stick within that bow range.
+Animals that are injured and never recovered usually happen when a hunter tries to go beyond his or her effective range.

 4. Don't try to increase your draw weight until you get stronger

-An old friend used to say this when talking about draw weight: "Imagine taking an old target-shooting recurve, a blunt tip arrow, and shooting at your own hand from 20 yards.
+An old friend used to say this when talking about draw weight: "Imagine taking an old target-shooting recurve, a blunt field point arrow, and shooting at your own hand from 20 yards.
 Think it would go through?"

 5. Know your animal's anatomy

-It may be preaching to the choir, but understanding where to hit a deer most effectively is all the more paramount when hunting with a bow.
+It may be preaching to the choir, but understanding where to hit a deer or other big game most effectively is all the more paramount when hunting with a bow.
 Until you're a proficient bowhunter, the best target area is the lungs, as it offers the largest lethal area to hit.

 Knowing what will happen on a bad hit is even more important, as you may have to mark the last blood (you know what kind of blood it is, right?) and calmly walk out of the woods the other way.